 - An initial interview after receipt of application

 - Criminal and child abuse background clearances

-- A group interview and orientation for new applicants at the Philadelphia Ronald McDonald House at Front & Erie (100 E. Erie Ave.) on June 10, 2017 from 10 a.m. to 3 p.m.
+- A group interview and orientation for new applicants at the Philadelphia Ronald McDonald House at Front & Erie (100 E. Erie Ave.) on Saturday, June 2, 2018 from 10-3 p.m.

 - Approximately 3 hours of online training on your own time schedule